annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 char a = 'a';
 string name = "Bob";

-// this is default allocated on the stack int32[] numbers = [1, 2, 3, 4];
+// this is allocated on the stack by default int32[] numbers = [1, 2, 3, 4];

-import ProgrammingLanguage::Collections::List as List;
+import programming_language::collections;

-// this is default allocated on the stack
-List<string> names = ["Bob", "Steve", "Alex"];
+// this is allocated on the stack by default List<string> names = ["Bob", "Steve", "Alex"];
 names.add("robert");

-import ProgrammingLanguage::Utils as Utils;
-import ProgrammingLanguage::Collections::Dictionary as Dictionary;

-// this is default allocated on the stack Dictionary<int32, Person> people = {
+// this is allocated on the stack by default Dictionary<int32, Person> people = {
     {
         2424525,